wassimg14/EthicsInAiExplorer/README.md

 # Ethics-in-AI Explorer

-A beautiful, modern web application that transforms AI use case descriptions into comprehensive risk assessments, actionable mitigations, and real-world case studies.
+A website that transforms AI use case descriptions into comprehensive risk assessments, actionable mitigations, and real-world case studies.
 Powered by OpenAI's GPT-4 for intelligent analysis.

 ## What This Website Does